nalabanana/familyfortunes/README.md

 ## Running the app

 You can open the app directly in a browser for basic editing and local file loading, but the built-in `Games Library` works best when the app is served through a local web server because it uses `fetch()` to read files from `games/`.

+You can also run the app here: https://nalabanana.github.io/familyfortunes/

 ### Simple local use